finn-stainton/finn-stainton.github.io/docs/index.md

 !!! warning  "FYI"

     Content in the Second Brain lags behid my current knowledge.
-Entries in the Second Brain may be incomplete, I may not have completed an entry or covered all material on the subject matter in an entry.
+Entries in the Second Brain may be incomplete, non-existent (currently) or they don't cover all material on a subject matter in an entry.
 An empty entry shows my intention of learning/ writing about a subject.

 ## [Thoughts](https://finn-stainton.github.io/Thoughts)
-Which are working notes on ideas/ problems, articles and general happenings
+Which are working notes on ideas/ problems, articles and general happenings.

+---

-## About
+# About

 Let me introduce myself, I'm a recently graduated software/ hobbyist hardware adventurer.
 Interested in creating life-enhancing software and being a great team member.
 Hobbies include electronics and hitting the trail.

-### Education
+## Education

-Bachelor of Computer & Information Sciences, Auckland University of Technology
+- Bachelor of Computer & Information Sciences, Auckland University of Technology

 ## Skills

-If you want to know about my skills, see my [Knowledge](https://finn-stainton.github.io/knowledge) and [Projects](https://finn-stainton.github.io/projects) sections or please visit my [Linkedin](https://www.linkedin.com/in/finn-stainton-202525214).
+If you want to know about my skills, see my [Second Brain](https://finn-stainton.github.io/Second-Brain) and [Projects](https://finn-stainton.github.io/Projects) sections or please visit my [Linkedin](https://www.linkedin.com/in/finn-stainton-202525214).

 ## Contact